guoqingbao/guoqingbao.github.io/_pages/about.md

 Work experience
 ======
 - **Senior Staff Researcher** at Enflame Tech (04/2022 – Present)
-  - Optimizing machine learning systems and frameworks on custom hardware.
+  - Optimize machine learning systems and frameworks on custom hardware.

-- **PhD Candidate & Research Assistant** at School of Computer Science, The University of Sydney (04/2018 – 04/2022)
+- **PhD Candidate & Research Assistant** at School of Computer Science, University of Sydney (04/2018 – 04/2022)
-  - Analyzed medical imaging and genomic big data using machine learning and deep learning.
+  - Medical imaging and genomic big data analyses using machine learning and deep learning.
-  - Designed and implemented machine learning models for disease diagnosis from medical big data.
+  - Design and implement machine learning models for disease diagnosis.
-  - Authored and published scientific papers on computer vision, pattern recognition, machine learning, and translational medicine.
+  - Publish scientific papers on computer vision, pattern recognition, machine learning, and translational medicine.
-  - Enhanced deep learning algorithms for medical image recognition and genomic data processing.
+  - Enhance deep learning algorithms for medical image recognition and genomic data processing.
-  - Improved computer vision algorithms for pathology and CT image data analysis, including detection, segmentation, and registration.
+  - Improve computer vision algorithms for pathology and CT image data analysis.
 - **Senior Software Engineer** at iQiYi.com (11/2011 – 07/2016)
-  - Designed and developed architecture for a cross-platform video streaming system.
+  - Development and architecture design for a cross-platform video streaming system.
-  - Created a universal, extensible, and reliable video streaming method.
+  - Created a universal and reliable video streaming method.
-  - Integrated video streaming clients for iQiYi and PPS.
+  - Integrate video streaming clients for iQiYi and PPS.
-  - Developed technical solutions for iQiYi-XiaoMi cooperation.
+  - Developed solutions for iQiYi-XiaoMi cooperation.
-  - Researched and explored video streaming solutions for early-stage Internet TV (Feb 2011 - July 2012).
+  - Research video streaming solutions for early-stage Internet TV.
-  - Implemented human-machine interaction and video-on-demand solutions for early-stage Internet TV (Feb 2011 - July 2012).
+  - Implemented human-machine interaction and video-on-demand solutions.
 - **Software Engineer** at SuperD (02/2011 - 09/2011)
-  - Designed and developed a glasses-free 3D video client, including synthesis, renderer, and transforming modules.
+  - Designed and developed a glasses-free 3D video client.
-  - Developed the first commercial naked-eye 3D video player (client).
+  - Developed the first commercial naked-eye 3D video player.
-  - Synthesized and rendered 3D videos using GPU (left-right and up-down formats).
+  - Synthesize and render 3D videos using GPU.
 - **Software Developer** at Vale Internet (Beijing) Co., Ltd. (09/2008 - 02/2011)
-  - Developed a video distribution system, including product management applications, video transforming clients, and video uploading clients.
+  - Developed a video distribution system.
-  - Supported the full project lifecycle from video transformation and distribution to exhibition.
+  - Supported the full project lifecycle from video transformation to exhibition.
 - **Software Developer** at Beijing ZhiFang Tech Co., Ltd. (02/2008 - 09/2008)
   - Developed a communication module for medical research and health examinations.
-  - Enabled data retrieval from medical instruments and translated raw data into readable reports.
+  - Enable data retrieval from medical instruments and translate raw data into readable reports.

 Regular Reviewer for
 ======